klmeager/method_comparison/README.md

 - GATK HaplotypeCaller (interval-based calling with GenomicDBImport) produced high-quality calls but was **far more resource-intensive** on Gadi.
 - Pipeline choice significantly influenced **variant counts and overlap**:
   - Some variants were unique to certain callers.
-  - DragMap alignment offered faster runtimes but fewer total variants compared to BWA-MEM2.
+  - Dragmap alignment offered faster runtimes but fewer total variants compared to BWA-MEM2.

 ### Practical Outcomes
 - Identified a **preferred WGS pipeline for ovine studies**: